Thrush and Other Yeast Infections in Children

 - Can a nursing mother acquire yeast infections from her infant?

-- How are thrush and other yeast infections treated?
+- What is the treatment for thrush and other yeast infections?

 - Should a child with yeast infection be kept out of child care?

 - Are there other names for yeast infection?

 - Patient Comments: Yeast Infections in Children - Symptoms